Ypnose/wswsh/README.md

 ```

 The default behavior allows you to modify `wswsh` for your websites.
 So,
-you can write custom modifications per sites.
+it's possible to write custom modifications per site.

-An "interpreter" can be still used if it's ouside your `PATH`.
+An "interpreter" can be run if it's placed ouside your `PATH`.
 Write the
 full path to the executable, within `wswsh.conf`:

 	INTERP="/home/foo/my_exec"